Any growing business knows the pressure to breathe new life into its IT infrastructure.

 “Whilst the current HANA estate is deployed on IBM Power, the choice of scale-out servers being used meant growing on demand, for example, more memory and CPU was a challenge,” explained Graeme Penman, Pre-sales Consultant at Service Express.

 “The scale-out servers only support a finite amount of memory, which is key for HANA.
 Once that was consumed, all Vivo could do was either physically upgrade memory in the servers or add more servers with lead times on hardware delivery and installation impacting the speed at which Vivo could respond to meet business demands.”

-Various scale-out methods were reviewed in detail, underlining Service Express’ commitment to ensuring customers receive a truly optimized solution.
-By meeting all business needs, Service Express’ data center specialists continue to retain a substantially high customer renewal rate.
+Various scale-out methods were reviewed in detail, underlining Service Express’ commitment to ensuring customers receive a truly optimised solution.
+By meeting all business needs, Service Express’ data centre specialists continue to retain a substantially high customer renewal rate.

 After a thorough examination of possible solutions, with agility and responsiveness being crucial factors for expansion, the answer was to scale up to a new generation of server.